 Each year, the current president issues a proclamation before Older Americans Month asking that everyone pay tribute to or recognize an older person in their community.

-There are a lot more older Americans to recognize today than there were in 1963!
+There are a higher number of older Americans to recognize today than there were in 1963!
 According to the Administration on Aging, people age 65 and older represented 14.1% of the population in 2013 (or one in every seven Americans).
 They project this number will more than double by 2060, and 21.7% of the population by 2040.

 As people live longer, attitudes about aging are changing too.
 The idea that someone’s life is over at retirement or after a certain age is, well, old, and nowadays people are starting second careers or in other embracing second chapters in life instead.